Tag: Laurie Winslow Sargent

 Kindle Quote: The professor had underestimated him.
 He was a man now.
 And as Hank walked the streets, he worried about summer, when the experiment with him might end.
 Soon Hank found he did not have to sleep just because Henry dozed off.
 Yet he did learn that when he took a bus out of the city, he had to pull the stop cord at about 20 miles from Henry.
 If he traveled much farther, his sight blurred.

 As this vintage sci-fi story progresses, I find myself rooting for Hank, although he does commit a murder in self-defense.
-(The stories in Reawakened Worlds are clean, but yes, some people die.)
 And being permanently tied to Henry is impossible, leading to a dramatic ending to the story.

-To truly immerse yourself in the story and enjoy Howard’s unique storytelling skills, you can find the full story, along with seven other stories, in the anthology in Volume One.
-But if you’ve already read “The Tragedy of Henry Diddoh,” can you tell me what you liked about it in a comment below?
+To truly immerse yourself in the story and enjoy Howard’s unique storytelling skills, you can find the full story, along with seven other stories, in the anthology in Gremmie’s Reef.
+But if you’ve already read “The Tragedy of Henry Diddoh,” in this book under its previous title (now the subtitle) Reawakened Worlds Vol 1, can you tell me what you liked about it in a comment below?

 Laurie

 All stories in the Reawakened Worlds Series were written between 1950 and 1977, including some previously published stories.
-Copyright of the author’s stories belongs to the Estate of John Hayden Howard.
+Copyright of the author’s stories belongs to the Estate of John Hayden Howard, managed by Laurie Winslow Sargent @LaurieSargent

 Book cover image for I Still Matter: Finding Meaning in Your Life at Any Age, compiled by Harlan Rector and Edward Mickolus with contributor Laurie Winslow Sargent.